 However, alcohol can damage your liver.
 A drug that’s used with Cosentyx, methotrexate (Trexall, Rasuvo, RediTrex, Otrexup), can also harm your liver.
 Drinking alcohol with methotrexate can raise your risk for liver problems.
 Therefore, you should avoid alcohol if you’re using methotrexate to treat your condition.

 If you drink alcohol, talk with your doctor about how much is safe for you to drink with your condition and treatment plan.

 Pregnancy and breastfeeding while using Cosentyx

 It’s unknown if Cosentyx is safe to use during pregnancy or while breastfeeding.

 If you’re pregnant or breastfeeding, or planning to become pregnant or to breastfeed, talk with your doctor before using Cosentyx.

-Cosentyx may help relieve your plaque psoriasis, psoriatic arthritis, or other type of arthritis.
-But in some people, Cosentyx may cause mild side effects.
+Cosentyx may help relieve symptoms of plaque psoriasis, psoriatic arthritis, or other types of arthritis.
+In some people, Cosentyx may cause mild side effects.
 In rare cases, it could also cause an infection or other serious side effects.

 If you have questions or concerns about Cosentyx’s side effects, talk with your doctor or pharmacist.
 They can provide information to help you manage side effects.
 Here are a few example questions to get you started: